 Jan Diepen, son of a wealthy Dutch textile magnate, was fascinated by early Christian grave sites, the catacombs of Rome in particular.
 In 1908 he began constructing a reproduction of the famous catacombs in a disused quarry.

 After enlisting the assistance of the renowned architect Pierre Cuypers, Diepen’s project gained recognition.
 Its accuracy and attention to detail earned the stamp of approval of Rome and the Vatican.
-The Italian city would would eventually pitch in to aid in finishing the project so the people of Scandinavia could see Roman history up close and personal.
+The Italian city would would eventually pitch in to aid in finishing the project so the people of the Netherlands could see Roman history up close and personal.
 The catacombs were opened to the public in 1910.

 The catacombs are a faithful replica of the originals, improved slightly for museum presentation: the hallways are shortened, and only the most impressive parts of 14 different catacombs were included.
 You enter into the winding catacombs through an above-ground mausoleum.
 Tours are led by candlelight, which flickers off the ghostly frescoes above and the columbariums to the left and right.
 Marble statues look eerily lifelike in the near dark.
 It’s as if you’re back in ancient Rome… almost.